Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Classification and clustering.md

 #### Hierarchical clustering

 **Hierarchical clustering algorithms** are either top-down or bottom-up.
-Bottom-up algorithms treat each document as a singleton cluster at the outset and then successively merge (or agglomerate) pairs of clusters until all clusters have been merged into a single cluster that contains all documents.
+Bottom-up algorithms (*Agglomerative Hierarchical Clustering*) treat each document as a singleton cluster at the outset and then successively merge (or agglomerate) pairs of clusters until all clusters have been merged into a single cluster that contains all documents.
 This method is based on the choice of distance measure or metric.
 The algorithm works as follows: